AlexTLDR/Gophercises/README.md

  # Gophercises
- This is a collection of exercises that I am solving in order to learn Go
+ This is a collection of exercises that I am solving in order to learn Go.